senacor/elasticsearch-evolution/README.md

 ## 1 Evolve your Elasticsearch and Opensearch mapping easily and reliable across all your instances

-Elasticsearch-Evolution executes versioned migration scripts reliable and persists the execution state in an internal Elasticsearch/Opensearch index.
+Elasticsearch-Evolution executes versioned migration scripts reliable and persists the execution state in an internal Elasticsearch / Opensearch index.
 Successful executed migration scripts will not be executed again!

 ## 2 Features